hamzakhanvit/ChopStitch-paper/Methods/Splicegraph_evaluation/Reference_based_evaluation/H.sapiens/README.md

       -----Ex1----  -------Ex2-----                   ---Ex4---- Transcript 2

 ```

-1) Exons constituting a splice node should map to the same location on the genome

-All nodes obeying these rules will be marked true positive, while the others will be marked as false positives.
+All nodes obeying this rule will be marked true positive, while the others will be marked as false positives.

 ####Run CreateBloom with the *H.sapiens* real WGSS dataset mentioned in the manuscript.

 ####Using the generated Bloom filter, run FindExons with the TransABySS transcriptome assembly.(Click [here](https://drive.google.com/drive/u/1/folders/0B22DJq3IWQ8JX2xaTXZqVFZGNFE) for our assembly file)

-####Run MakeSplicegraph.py and ccomps to generate a splice subgraph file.
+####Run MakeSplicegraph.py to generate a splicegraph  file.

 ####Download a FASTA file of *H.sapiens* reference genome.
 Click [here](https://drive.google.com/drive/u/1/folders/0B7WB43qKTdTZZ3VSd1ZGSkVlWXc) to obtain our copy.